iOS Internationalization: A Practical Guide for Localization Leads

 Hardcoded string literal warning in iOS internationalization - Hello World example in Xcode-style code editor

-What iOS Internationalization Actually Means
+What iOS Internationalization Really Means

 Internationalization vs. Localization in Apple’s World